tiedieguy2k7/GardenIrrigation/README.md

 The algorithm has now improved a bit more to account for different rain scenarios and creates a 'water score'.
 Using this water score we adjust how much to water the garden (time wise)
 Future developments will take into account Sun vs. Clouds (evaporation is an issue), % chance of future precipitions, and temperature.

+Credentials should be stored in an Environment path or other secure location